icapps/ios-faro/README.md

 ### Error

 Because we throw errors and print them by default you should always know where things go wrong.
-When an error happens two things happen:
+When an error occurs two things will happen:

 1. In the class `Service` there is a function `handleError` that will get called on any error.
 By default this function prints the error.
 You can override this if needed
-2. The error is throw.
+2. The error is thrown.
 The error is always of type `FaroError`.

 For example if you want to retry a request when you receive `Unauthorized` (401) you can.
 ```swift